pari12-1/Image_AI/README.md

 ## 🚀 Features

 - Upload images via API endpoints
-- AI processing using Hugging Face models
+- Using Ai API from open router
 - Fast and scalable FastAPI backend
 - Simple and clean project structure
+- Deployed using render

 ---